-- Leitmotif: "The Doctor's Theme" initially serves as Nine's enigmatic leitmotif, hinting at his troubled past, but is later used for Ten, Eleven, Twelve and Thirteen, as well as One - being retooled into more of a theme for the Doctor in general.
-Notable reprises include Ten racing to save River's life in "Forest Of The Dead", and Twelve making his return to Gallifrey in "Hell Bent", and Thirteen gazing upon her new appearance shortly after regenerating in "Twice Upon a Time".
+- Leitmotif: "The Doctor's Theme" initially serves as Nine's enigmatic leitmotif, hinting at his troubled past; but is later used for Ten, Eleven, Twelve and Thirteen, as well as One - being retooled into more of a theme for the Doctor in general.
+Notable reprises include Ten racing to save River Song's life in "Forest Of The Dead", Twelve making his return to Gallifrey in "Hell Bent", and Thirteen gazing upon her new appearance shortly after regenerating in "Twice Upon a Time".

 - Living Forever Is Awesome: He puts on a show of how great it is to travel all over the place and have adventures and save people forever, but he's not a happy guy.